brunoflavio-com/strace-api/README.md

 It was built in order to experiment with the sidecar microservices pattern, as explained in the book “Designing Distributed Systems by Brendan Burns (O’Reilly).
 Copyright 2018 Brendan Burns, 978-1-491-98364-5.”

+This was also an experiment to see micronaut.io in action, and I've started with the [Creating your first Micronaut app](http://guides.micronaut.io/creating-your-first-micronaut-app/guide/index.html) guide.

 ## Build instructions

 * `./gradlew assembleShadowDist`